Pebble sues EPA over attempt to veto mine

 Region 10 EPA spokeswoman Hanady Kader has said the agency followed all prescribed public involvement guidelines in forming the assessment and that the 404(c) process, which usually takes about a year, will continue during the Inspector General’s review.

-Trout Unlimited responded to Pebble’s litigation May 22 by demanding the group release a complete mine plan.
+Early May 22, Trout Unlimited responded to Pebble’s litigation by demanding the group release a complete mine plan.
 The national coldwater fisheries nonprofit has been at the forefront of the fight against Bristol Bay mine development for years.

 Elwood Brehmer can be reached at email@example.com.